markhannem/DSA_Sprint/README.md

 may have to delete package-lock.json and node modules and install again for proxy to work

 ## proxy is located in the package.json file of frontend

+Future improvements to this project

+---finish login/sign up page
+---add hotel reservations and link to the user account
+---try and make search better since it is character specific